uscballroom/uscballroom.github.io/README.md

 ## Add images to the header slideshow
 1. Navigate to this repository's [`images/backgrounds`](images/backgrounds) folder, in github.com.
 1. Click the **Upload files** button, near the top-right.
-1. Select the photo or photos on your computer you wish to add to the slideshow.
+1. Select and upload the photo or photos on your computer you wish to add to the slideshow.
 1. Wait up to 10 minutes or so for the public website to update.

 # How to do certain GitHub stuff: